- Game Standards

 - Media - The floppy disk, disc (CD-ROM) or cartridge.

 - Other - Typically, in a Box package the game is in a Jewel Case, so this is what those scans would be of.
-Also, anything else that is not listed above.
+Also, any other packaging that is not listed above, including spine cards from Japanese releases and DLC codes/vouchers.
 See Cover Comments below for proper Jewel Case comments.

 Like Package Comments, cover comments are also optional, and in most cases should not be used.
 The comments field is intended to store information that is not represented for this cover.
 Things like geographical information, platform, packaging, scan types and video standards should NOT be put into the Cover Comments.
 Try to keep the comments as brief and concise as possible.